open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 Each sub-component is represented by a struct with fields for each parameter.
 The `Intervention` sub-component holds parameters that define a given adopted intervention strategy/option: how many (and type of) corals are to be seeded, the length of any deployment, the start/end years, and so on.
+When a 5D DHW dataset (containing MCB durations and albedo levels) is loaded, ADRIA dynamically populates additional MCB-specific intervention factors (prefixed with `mcb_`).
+These factors are used in a "Temporal Splicing" approach, where the environmental conditions switch between a baseline and a treated slice according to the specified intervention strategy.
+See [Marine Cloud Brightening (MCB) Scenarios](@ref) for more details.
  The `CriteriaWeights` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in [Dynamic Multi-Criteria Decision Analysis](@ref).
 For the ADRIA ecosystem model
 (ADRIAmod), `EnviromentalLayer` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data